 Nociceptive pain is the result of activity in signaling pathways caused by tissue damage.
 Nociceptive pain is usually acute and develops in response to a specific situation, such as postsurgical pain and pain associated with sports injuries.

 It tends to disappear when the affected body part heals.

-This happens very quickly in real time, as when people quickly remove their hands if they touch a hot oven or stop bearing weight on an injured ankle.
-Other examples of nociceptive pain are post-operative pain and visceral pain.
-Neuropathic pain is often chronic and is initiated by dysfunction or damage to the nervous system.
+An example of chronic nociceptive pain that lasts for more than 3–6 months is pain from osteoarthritis.
+Neuropathic pain is pain resulting from dysfunction in or direct damage to the nervous system.
 Neuropathic pain is almost always chronic.
-Chronic pain is a disability that affects every aspect of the patient’s life, which includes the ability of the individual to work and engage in social and leisure activities.
+Chronic pain is a disabling disease that affects every aspect of the patient’s life, which includes the ability of the individual to work and engage in social and leisure activities.
 Neuropathic pain affects a total of approximately 7–8 percent of the adult population, which means about 600 million people worldwide.
-People with certain diseases, such as diabetes and HIV, are affected to a greater extent where approximately 25 percent and 35 percent of patients with these conditions, respectively, experience neuropathic pain.
+People with certain diseases, such as diabetes and HIV, suffer from neuropathic pain to a greater extent; about 25 and 35 percent of patients with these conditions, respectively, experience neuropathic pain.

-An estimated 50 million adults in the US experience chronic or severe pain, and more Americans suffer from pain than diabetes, heart disease and cancer combined.
+An estimated 50 million adults in the US suffer from chronic pain that requires treatment.
+More Americans currently suffer from pain than diabetes, heart disease and cancer combined.
 The data from Europe show similar results and health and socioeconomic costs are estimated at 3-10 percent of gross domestic product in Europe.
-The neuropathic pain market is characterized by high unmet medical need in all indications and in all major markets, where only half of patients respond to existing treatments.
+The neuropathic pain market is characterized by high unmet medical need in all indications and in all major markets, where only 20–30 percent of patients respond to existing treatments.

 The patient population is expected to continue to grow, due to factors such as an aging population, an increased incidence of type 2 diabetes, and a growing number of cancer survivors who were previously treated with chemotherapy.
 The global market for neuropathic pain was valued at about USD 11 billion in 2020 and is expected to grow to USD 25 billion by 2027.